 Oyster Cards can be used in two ways.
 There are Pre-Pay Oyster Cards which work like debit cards.
 Travellers credit their cards with money – which is easily done online and at ticket machines in Tube stations and other outlets – and then the appropriate fare is deducted from the card for each journey made.

-Oyster Cards may also be used for weekly or monthly travelcardswhich are good for travel for any number of journeys on any form of transport within a specified period and specified Zones.
-However, the Oyster Card used with such a long-period ticket must be registered to the specific individual who took out the ticket, which means that the Oyster Card can no longer be used by future London Undergraduate Program students.
-If you purchase a weekly or monthly season ticket, please also purchase a personal Oyster Card at the same time, rather than the one given to you by the program.
+Oyster Cards may also be used for weekly or monthly travel cards which are good for travel for any number of journeys on any form of transport within a specified period and specified Zones.
+However, the Oyster Card used with such a long-period ticket you must register your card online or at a station ticket office.

 Black Taxi Cabs